Philipstown teen faces felony charge

 The investigation into the vandalism, which was led by Putnam County Sheriff’s Investigator Paul Piazza, was aided by surveillance video from the library, Cold Spring Village Hall and a number of Main Street businesses.

 The teenager is scheduled to return to court on May 9.
 He was represented by Poughkeepsie attorney Steve Patterson but will seek assistance from Putnam County Legal Aid.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.